Tree-Based Methods

 4. Return the subtree from Step 2 that corresponds to the chosen value of \alpha

-Unpruned Hitters tree
+Unpruned Hitters tree: all predictors

 The unpruned tree that results from top-down greedy splitting on the training data.